MicrosoftDocs/windows-itpro-docs/education/get-started/get-started-with-microsoft-education.md

   Wait for your tenant to be education-verified before proceeding with the next step.
 Verification can take up to two weeks.

-2. Sign up for School Data Sync at https://aka.ms/sdssignup.
+2. Go to https://aka.ms/sdssignup and fill out the form to sign up for School Data Sync and receive a free, one-on-one support from Microsoft.

   A team will contact you within 3 business days to help you deploy School Data Sync in a production environment.